Bobby Howfield: American football

-Known for his powerful shooting, Howfield returned to America to take up American football as a place kicker.
-Between 1968 and 1970 he played for the Denver Broncos, before moving to the New York Jets in 1971, playing for them until 1974.
+Known for his powerful kicks, Howfield returned to America to take up American football as a placekicker.
+Between 1968 and 1970 he played for the Denver Broncos.
+Following the 1970 season, the Broncos traded Howfield to the New York Jets for Jim Turner.
+He played for the Jets until 1974.

 Later life

-After his retirement from sport he worked in the insurance department of a Denver bank, and he still lives close to the city.
+After his retirement from sport, Howfield worked in the insurance department of a Denver bank, and he still lives close to the city.